 Practice Pointers to Mitigate Tax Exposure.
-Confidentiality provisions in personal injury and emotional distress matters may result in tax consequences.
-To mitigate the tax exposure, consider these strategies: (1) make the confidentiality mutual and recite in the agreement that the consideration for nondisclosure is limited to the mutual promises between the parties; (2) allocate a minimal amount of the settlement to the confidentiality with the expectation that it will be subject to income tax; and/or (3) provide that defendant shall defend and hold plaintiff harmless from any tax liability imposed by virtue of the confidentiality.
+Amos demonstrates how a confidentiality clause can render a nontaxable settlement into a taxable one.
+To mitigate this risk, consider these strategies: (1) make the confidentiality mutual and recite in the agreement that the consideration for nondisclosure is limited to the mutual promises between the parties; (2) allocate a minimal amount of the settlement to the confidentiality with the expectation that it will be subject to income tax; and/or (3) provide that defendant shall defend and hold plaintiff harmless from any tax liability imposed by virtue of the confidentiality.
 It is unclear whether these strategies would be successful, although they are better than leaving the agreement silent as in Amos.
 Of course, the safest approach is to seek advice from a tax professional before finalizing the confidentiality clause in any settlement agreement.